Klutix/Object-Expose/README.md

 ## Exposing Object Contents

 The static class in this project can be used to expose the contents of any Object.
-Simply integrate the JsonConverter class into your project and use it to serialize and view the contents of JAR files programmatically.
+Simply integrate the ObjectExposser class into your project and use it to serialize and view the contents of objects programmatically.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues and submit pull requests.